benchristelcom/benchristelcom.github.io/src/posts/escape-plan/index.md

 changed for the better.
 I highly recommend his videos.
 Suddenly, meditation was *restful* instead of a struggle.
 I found that I could ditch the timer and still sit for thirty minutes.
 The limiting factor was now physical pain again.
-Over the following two years the pain diminished and now I can sit for 40 or 50 minutes, multiple times per day.
+Over the following two years, the pain diminished, and now I can sit for 50 minutes to an hour, twice a day.

 [^2]: Incidentally, my description of the psychological effects of tech addiction, above, is directly inspired by [one of OnThatPath's videos][do].